Lartu/p5.clickable/README.md

 <script src="path/to/p5.clickable.js"></script>
 ```

 to the HTML file that includes your p5.js script, **after** the line that imports the p5 library but **before** any of your own code or the line that imports your own code.
-Check the [example project HTML file](p5.clickable/example/example.html) for more information.

 ### Creating a Clickable